Pterostilbene is a phenol similar to resveratrol and is found in blueberries and grapes.

 Pterostilbene is more potent than resveratrol and has a higher bioavailability (1).

-Pterostilbene, when combined with NAD (nicotinamide riboside) intermediate products such as Tru Niagen® which contains nicotinamide riboside (NR), promotes cellular health while aging due to its ability to raise NAD levels (nicotinamide adenine dinucleotide) (3).
+Pterostilbene, when combined with NAD (nicotinamide riboside) intermediate products promotes cellular health while aging due to its ability to raise NAD levels (nicotinamide adenine dinucleotide) (3).
 NAD biosynthesis in mammals is a pathway involved in cells throughout the body and is believed to regulate the process of aging.
 Nicotinamide is converted into NMN which is then converted into NAD.
 Intermediate enzymes, like nicotinamide riboside (NR), increase the available NAD and contributes to overall cellular lifespan and cellular health in the body (4).

-Pure Nootropics’ Pterostilbene provides 100 mg per 1 capsule.
-Suggested use for adults is 1 capsule by mouth once daily, or as directed by your healthcare practitioner.
+Pure Nootropics’ Pterostilbene Capsules provide 100 mg per 1 capsule.
+The pure powder option contains 10 grams total and a scale should be used for measuring accuracy.
+Suggested use for an adult is 100mg or 1 capsule by mouth once daily, or as directed by your healthcare practitioner.

 If you are taking any medications, always consult with you Healthcare Practitioner before beginning any new supplement.

 For further information, please see our References Tab above.